mw44118/pitz/pitz/docs/main-idea.rst

 See the `Use cases`_ section for details on all the planned features, but here's the big picture:

+* your to-do list lives right next to the code in your source control.
 * command-line interface.
-* use source control platform to track revisions over time.
+* Use source control platform to track revisions over time.
-* objects serialize and deserialize to some plain-text format, so that standard diff tools can expose how issues evolved over time and things can be edited with any editor.
+* to-do list objects serialize and deserialize to some plain-text format, so that standard diff tools can expose how issues evolved over time and objects can be edited with any editor.
 * Make it easy to do interesting queries (this is my main beef with ditz -- elaborate querying is a headache).
 * Let every issue render itself to HTML for both a singular view (one thing per page, with links to related things) and a plural view (all things in a certain relation, with links to singular view for each).
+* A data model that prioritizes flexibility over performance.

 .. _`Use cases`: use-cases.html

 Relations
 =========